 Tuition refunds are not automatic except when the College cancels courses.

-Students may be eligible for a tuition refund or forgiveness of debt under some very special circumstances.
-To request a refund or forgiveness of tuition debt, students should contact the staff of a campus Business Office to determine the correct procedures to follow.
-Complete information about tuition refunds and forgiveness of debt can be found online at www.nvcc.edu/payment/refunds.html.
+Students may be eligible for a tuition refund under some very special circumstances.
+To request a refund, students should contact the staff of a campus Business Office to determine the correct procedures to follow.
+Complete information about tuition refunds can be found online at www.nvcc.edu/payment/refunds.html.

 Fees, Charges, and Expenses